JucyBlue/RustRaidTool/README.md

-Automates the process of typing in codes with a list of 10,000 4-digit combinations ordered by frequency
+Automates the process of typing in codes to a single keystroke from a list of 10,000 4-digit combinations ordered by frequency

 **Commands** <br />
 [enter] ~ Enters code <br />